 JOHN: I’m for it.
-(Applause) What else would we plant?
+What else would we plant?

 PHIL: All right.
-I don’t like the one-word answers because it really doesn’t give us enough.
-So let me ask you another…another sort of recent controversial issue that you didn’t say anything specifically about but relates to…
+I don’t like the one-word answers because it really doesn’t give us enough, so let me ask you another - another sort of recent controversial issue that you didn’t say anything specifically about but it relates to (overlapping).

-PHIL: But people want to hear what you say.
+PHIL: People want to hear what you say.

 JOHN: That’s pretty safe since I don’t have a computer.

-PHIL: That’s right.
-And if I’m not sure I’ll slip it one of your books and see what you do in the editorial process.
-So…
+PHIL: That’s right and - if I’m not sure, I’ll slip it in one of your books and see what you do in the editorial process, so -

 JOHN: I’ve noticed.

 PHIL: That’s how I figure stuff out.
-You didn’t make any public comment about Mark Driscolls recent book, Real Marriage.
+You didn’t make any public comment about Mark Driscoll’s recent book, Real Marriage.
 Do you want to?

-JOHN: Commercialism, there are such a beautiful dignity to the way the Scripture speaks of marriage and such a precious veiled way in which even the intimacies of marriage are presented in Scripture that maintains its intimacy and its personal nature and its beauty without painting it in what are commonly deemed pornographic language.
-I just think these are things that don’t need to be said, shouldn’t be said and pander a prurient interest in the part of people.
-And the last thing you ever would want for the people who gather before you to hear the Word of God was to have their minds filled with your sort of uncouth, unclean speech and the images that go with it.
-(Applause).
+JOHN: Commercialism and just - there’s such a beautiful dignity to the way the Scripture speaks of marriage and such a precious veiled way in which even the intimacies of marriage are presented in Scripture that maintains its intimacy and its personal nature and its beauty without painting it in what are commonly deemed pornographic language.
+I just think these are things that don’t need to be said, shouldn’t be said, and pander to prurient interests on the part of people, and the last thing you ever would want for the people who gather before you to hear the Word of God was to have their minds filled with your sort of uncouth, unclean speech and the images that go with it.

-JOHN: Yeah…yeah, I want to…because if somebody would do it, maybe I wouldn't have to do it, but it needs to do several things.
-One, it needs to follow what we said a little bit last night, and we’ll say tomorrow night about restoring the rightful place of the Holy Spirit in the life of the church.
+JOHN: Yeah, yeah.
+I want to - because if somebody else would do it, maybe I wouldn't have to do it, but it needs to do several things.
+One, it needs to follow what we’ve - we said a little bit last night and we’ll say tomorrow night about restoring the rightful place of the Holy Spirit in the life of the church.
 It needs to deal with aberrations.
-We did a long series on the unholy Trinity…Trinity Network, it incorporates some of that.
-And we need to go back to the history of this Movement and we’ve got great material on the history of the Movement because sweet water doesn’t come out of a bitter fountain and good fruit doesn’t come on a bad tree.
-So, yeah, with all that pulled together, not a rewrite of Charismatic Chaos but a whole new treatment of this and, of course, what we didn’t talk about last night, cause it’s not directly connected to the Holy Spirit, just the abomination of the prosperity message, which is now starting to seep over the edges into more mainline evangelicalism because people are thinking they can’t capture those audiences if they don’t give them that shtick.
+We did a long series on the unholy trinity network, it incorporates some of that.
+And we need to go back to the history of this movement and we’ve got great material on the history of the movement because sweet water doesn’t come out of a bitter fountain and good fruit doesn’t come on a bad tree.
+So yeah, with all that pulled together, not a rewrite of Charismatic Chaos but a whole new treatment of this.
+And, of course, what we didn’t talk about last night because it’s not directly connected to the Holy Spirit, just the abomination of the prosperity message, which is now starting to seep over the edges into more mainline evangelicalism because people are thinking they can’t capture those audiences if they don’t give them that schtick.

 PHIL: Right.
-In fact, it’s interesting you say you wish somebody else would do this, it’s true.
-I think you kind of referred to this last night that cessationism has pretty much lapsed into silence.
-There haven’t been any…
+(Overlapping).
+It’s interesting you say you wish somebody else would do this.
+It’s true - I think you kind of referred to this last night, that cessationism has pretty much lapsed into silence.
+There haven’t been any -

-PHIL: Now…now, see I’m a cessationists so I know that the reason cessationists have lapsed into silence is not because they’ve run out of arguments or conceded the argument.
-Do you think…do you think there’s a sort of downside to our stress on gospel unity, together for the gospel, the gospel coalition, groups (overlapping).
+PHIL: Now, see, I’m a cessationist, so I know that the reason cessationists have lapsed into silence is not because they’ve run out of arguments or conceded the argument.
+Do you think there’s a sort of downside to our stress on gospel unity, together for the gospel, the gospel coalition, groups (overlapping).

-JOHN: Yeah, in this sense, Phil.
-You can’t, you could never overemphasis the gospel enough but in this emphasis on the gospel, there has been indifference toward a lot of other things that are of essential importance and are…it would have to be embraced within the big picture of the gospel.
-For example.
-Do you have a full understanding of the gospel if you have no ecclesiology?
-No…no. It’s as if you affirm substitutionary atonement or imputation, then you can have no ecclesiology.
-I mean, you can get your ecclesiology from the local singles bar.
-I mean, you can repeat the singles bar experience and call it church.
+JOHN: In this sense, Phil: You could never overemphasize the gospel enough, but in this emphasis on the gospel, there has been indifference toward a lot of other things that are of essential importance and have to be embraced within the big picture of the gospel.
+For example, do you have a full understanding of the gospel if you have no ecclesiology?
+No - no. It’s as if - if you affirm substitutionary atonement or imputation, then you can have no ecclesiology.
+I mean you can get your ecclesiology from the local singles bar.
+I mean you can repeat the singles bar experience and call it church.

 PHIL: Which is what people literally do.

-JOHN: Oh…no you did not…you did not.
-Phil’s going to tell you why you shouldn’t get a pass on everything else just because you affirm the gospel.
+JOHN: No, you did not.
+You did not.
+He’s going to - Phil’s going to tell you why you shouldn’t get a pass on everything else just because you affirm the gospel.
 That’s a narrow view of the gospel.

 JOHN: No, I’m going to ask you, you close in prayer.

 PHIL: Suddenly I’m worried about job security.
 They gave me this announcement, I hope I get it right.
-Tomorrow at noon, March 9, 12 P.M., there will be a luncheon for those who are interested in the D-Men Program(???) at the Master’s Seminary.
-And the location is in the Student Lounge in the Master’s Seminary building just over this way and lunch will be provided there for you.
+Tomorrow at noon, March 9th, 12:00 p.m., there will be a luncheon for those who are interested in the ______ program at the Master’s Seminary, and the location is in the student lounge in the Master’s Seminary building, just over this way, and lunch will be provided there for you.

-Lord, thank You for this time we’ve had together, these subjects are weighing on all of our minds and we pray, Lord, that You would give us wisdom, give us biblical understanding, give us power as we preach.
-We pray, Lord, for the mess that church is in and so many venues today that we would be instruments in Your hand to help correct things and set right what needs to be set right.
-We pray, Lord, also for the lunch that’s coming, bless the food, bless our fellowship together, we pray in Jesus’ name.
+Lord, thank you for this time we’ve had together.
+These subjects are weighing on all of our minds, and we pray, Lord, that you would give us wisdom, give us biblical understanding, give us power as we preach.
+We pray, Lord, for the mess that the church is in in so many venues today, that we would be instruments in your hand to help correct things and set right what needs to be set right.
+We pray, Lord, also for the lunch that’s coming.
+Bless the food, bless our fellowship together.
+We pray in Jesus’ name.
 Amen.